MammothStack/SingleSellerMarketGame/README.md

 # SingleSellerMarketGame
-This repo for writnig a super efficient board game with python in order to train machine learning algorithms to play it.
+This repo for writing a super efficient board game with python in order to train machine learning algorithms to play it.
 The game in question is the incredibly complex Monopoly board game, but a terrible omage to it.
 ## Authors